What is this blog?

 What happened to you?

-At age 44, I almost died and acquired a complete SCI (Spinal Cord Injury) at the T3/T4 level (the chest level).
+At age 44, I almost died and acquired a complete SCI (Spinal Cord Injury) at the T3/T4 (chest level).
 My spinal cavity developed a cyst, medically known as a Syringomyelia.
-This causes pain levels so severe, and I considered death a better alternative.
-Click here for the blog that shares details of the accident.
+This causes severe pain, and I considered death a better alternative.

 Why use the domain WheelchairJohn.com?

-Wheelchairjohn is a lousy way of describing me, as I am John Duthie, who uses a wheelchair, who has a spinal injury, and chronic pain, who follows Jesus, and many other things.
+Wheelchairjohn may not be a great way of describing me, as I am John Duthie, who uses a wheelchair, has a spinal injury and chronic pain, and follows Jesus.

 However, Wheelchairjohn is easy to remember and sounds better than johnwheelchair, or johninawheelchair or other combinations.

-My site is located at www.johnduthie.com, and the following is a summary.
+My personal site is at www.johnduthie.com, and the following is a summary.

-I married my wife in 1991, and Jasmine was born in 1998, and Benjamin in 1999.
-Commencing late 2009, I spent 16 months in the hospital, and became separated from my wife in 2012, and continued to live with and support my children.
-Jasmine is now 20 and Ben 19, and we have a stray cat that adopted us and is called Spartacus.
-My partner is Madie, and although we live apart, we share something in common.
-You will need to read my upcoming book to find out.
+I married my wife in 1991, Jasmine was born in 1998, and Benjamin in 1999.
+Commencing late 2009, I spent 16 months in the hospital, separated from my wife in 2012, and continued living with and supporting my children.
+Jasmine and Ben are now married, and I live alone with a stray cat that adopted us and is called Spartacus.